 (8) A member appointed by the Commissioner of Police ceases to be a member by resignation under clause 3, or on ceasing to be a police officer, or when the Commissioner cancels the appointment, or when the member’s appointment is terminated under clause 4.

-[Clause 2 inserted by No. 41 of 2006 s.
+[Clause 2 inserted: No. 41 of 2006 s.
 68.]

 3. Resignation